Deduplicate records in HubSpot

 - To get the Record IDs, export your records or view a specific object's value for their Record ID.

 - Include a Record ID column in your file when you import your records into HubSpot.
-You'll be prompted to match the column with the Record ID property during the import.
 If you include the Record ID column in your file, any rows without a value for Record ID will create new records.

-Learn more about how to set up your import files.
+Learn more about importing Record ID and how to set up your import files.

 Please note: if you only use Record IDs to deduplicate, it is recommended to check for existing records in HubSpot before you import an external file.
 To do this, you can:

 - Export your records with their Record IDs and at least one property that is included in the external file.